EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

   permutes rows original data array defined by **_list_**.
 The syntax of integer lists is described on [this page](/docs/misc/integerlists/).\\
   Optional **-i _expr_** causes points for which **_expr_=0** to be removed from **_list_**.\\
   _Example_ : &nbsp;&nbsp; **-map &nbsp; -i &nbsp; 'x<=4' &nbsp; 1,3,5,4**\\
-  culls an array from rows 1,3,5,4 of the as-given data.
-Rows for which the first column is value less than or equal to 4 are subsequently excluded.
+  culls an array from rows 1,3,5,4 of the original data.
+If the abscissa is &nbsp;&le;4&nbsp; the row is excluded.

 + **-itrp _x1_,_x2_,_dx_[,_ifrat_][,_nord_]**\\
   interpolates data to a uniform mesh of points in the range (**_x1_,_x2_**)